Sign-up for the latest Lookout news and threat research

-So when it comes to actual investigation of security events, things like that, you know, a lot of people like to talk about endpoint detection response, or EDR, as a way to investigate proactively block sophisticated attacks.
-And a lot of times they get the data for that process through crowdsource information in the sense that they need a large amount of data to make it really effective.
-When it comes to securing the entire infrastructure.
-Where do you see mobile playing apart?
-For people who are working in something like a secured operation center?
+So when it comes to actual investigation of security events, things like that, you know a lot of people like to talk about endpoint detection response, or EDR, as a way to investigate proactively and block sophisticated attacks.
+And a lot of times they get the data for that process through crowdsourced information, in the sense that they need a large amount of data to make it really effective.
+When it comes to securing the entire infrastructure, where do you see mobile playing a part for people who are working in something like a secured operation center?
 Where do you see mobile playing into that kind of investigation workflow?

 Tom Davison 13:15